-Let us take a look at how personal finance and money of citizens was affected in the last one year following the demonetisation.
+Let us take a look at how the personal finance and money of citizens were affected in the last year following the demonetisation.

 - Digital India Programme Got a New Boost

-Some digital payment applications such as Paytm found a new face for itself.
-Few of the digital payment applications were also rolled out by companies and banks.
+Some digital payment applications such as Paytm found a new face for themselves.
+A few digital payment applications were also rolled out by companies and banks.
 To keep up the spirit of going digital, the fresh season of ‘Kaun Banega Crorepati’ in 2017 also saw funds won by contestants, being transferred digitally to their bank accounts.

 - Lowered Interest Rates on Loans

-Post demonetisation, interest rate on loans fell by a great percentage.
-Interest rate on various loan products came down in the last one year, due to which availability of loans became simpler for many.
-For existing loan borrowers, repayment of loan became a quicker affair, and the EMI burden was also reduced, even though the tenure remained unchanged.
+Post demonetisation, the interest rate on loans fell by a great percentage.
+The interest rate on various loan products came down in the last year, due to which availability of loans became simpler for many.
+For existing loan borrowers, repayment of loans became a quicker affair, and the EMI burden was also reduced, even though the tenure remained unchanged.

-As many people were cash-strapped, direct lenders such as loanbaba.com also helped people with small cash loan facility, wherein people could borrow an amount of Rs.
+As many people were cash-strapped, direct lenders such as loanbaba.com also helped people with the small cash loan facilities, wherein people could borrow an amount of Rs.
 10,000 to Rs.
 50,000 the same day.
-People can still use the service of instant cash loan at loanbaba for meeting their financial needs.
+People can still use the service of instant cash loans at loanbaba for meeting their financial needs.

 - Accountability in the Realty Sector

-We also saw government enforced Beenami Transaction Act and RERA Act, which boosted the trust of buyers once again into the real estate sector.
+We also saw the government-enforced Benami Transaction Act and RERA Act, which boosted the trust of buyers once again in the real estate sector.

 - Interest Rate on Fixed Deposits

-While demonetisation spelled good news for many sectors, for investments in fixed deposit (FD), the scenario took an about turn.
-Earlier the interest earned on fixed deposits was about 8% per annum, but after currency ban, the same fell to 6% to 6.5%.
-Thus, FD schemes are now relatively unattractive as compared to Mutual Fund debt scheme and Public Provident Fund.
+While demonetisation spelt good news for many sectors, for investments in fixed deposit (FD), the scenario took an about-turn.
+Earlier the interest earned on fixed deposits was about 8% per annum, but after the currency ban, the same fell from 6% to 6.5%.
+Thus, FD schemes are now relatively unattractive as compared to Mutual Fund debt schemes and Public Provident Fund.

 - Increase in Mutual Fund Investments

-More number of people began filing income tax later to demonetisation.
+More people began filing income tax later to demonetisation.
 To save tax under Section 80 (C), people started to opt for Mutual Fund ELSS schemes.
 These investments at the time seemed to give better returns than some other investment tools.
-As gold prices were affected and lowered FD rates made these two investments a bit less attractive, many investors chose to invest in equity related investments and Mutual Fund instead.
+As gold prices were affected and lowered FD rates made these two investments a bit less attractive, many investors chose to invest in equity-related investments and Mutual Fund instead.